 The devs succeeded in destroying him but Gaya had one last wish – he wanted to be laid to rest in the holiest city on the planet.
 That city is now called Gaya.
 The Pitru Paksha Mela is held every year to celebrate rituals on these lines only.

-1. Holy Dip.
 It is amazing to witness the love of people for their loved ones who are no more alive.
-They perform all the rituals with utmost devotion including taking a dip in the holy waters of River Ganges.
+They perform all the rituals with utmost devotion including taking a dip in the holy waters of the River Ganges.

-2. Food Offerings.
 People make food offerings for their ancestors.
-The food usually includes lapsi, Kheer, dal, yellow gourd, the vegetable of spring bean, and rice.
-The food is cooked in a copper/silver vessels and is placed on cups made of dried leaves or banana leaves.
+The food usually includes Lapsi, Kheer, dal, yellow gourd, the vegetable of spring bean, and rice.
+The food is cooked in copper/silver vessels and is placed on cups made of dried leaves or banana leaves.
 It is said that the offering is accepted if a crow flies in and eats the food, as the bird is considered to be the messenger of the ancestors’ spirits or Yama.
-In addition, Brahmin priests, a dog and a cow are also fed.
+In addition, Brahmin priests, a dog, and a cow are also fed.

-3. Worship in Temples.
 The holy city has many ancient temples as well, which are worshipped by people coming from all over India.
-Especially during Pitru Paksha Mela, people worship to gods to ask for sadgati of their ancestors.
+Especially during Pitru Paksha Mela, people worship gods to ask for the Sadgati of their ancestors.
 This is also done to make their stay in the other realm easy and peaceful.

 Leave a Reply: